-Office 365 Email Archiving For Large Organizations [MVP Guide]
+Office 365 Online Email Archiving & Compliance for Large Organizations

 Do you remember a time when your mailbox was always complaining it was full?
 It was the bane of all digital communicators, whether at home or in the office, with bloated inboxes often leading to missing messages and undelivered attachments due to a scarcity of available storage.
 If you’ve never received such a stress-inducing alert from your email system, you’re either one of the last champions of the handwritten letter, or you grew up in the era of Instagram and iCloud.
 The chances are it’s the latter.

 Today, thanks to the affordability of storage media and the explosion of cloud-based infrastructure those aforementioned platforms rely on, the “Inbox full” phenomenon is quickly becoming a thing of the past.
 Especially for those using Microsoft’s cloud-based Office 365 suite.
 But the threat of overflowing email still lingers.